-Here's How Two Schools Have Made Free College Work — For Decades
+Here's How 2 Schools Have Made Free College Work — For Decades

 For the impatient who can't wait for 75 years, the next example — Alice Lloyd College — shows what's possible without a massive endowment.

 The school started when Alice Lloyd relocated in the early 1900s from New England to the town of Pippa Passes in eastern Kentucky.
 An Appalachian mountain man persuaded her to educate the local kids.
-He gave her a barren strip of land along a creek where Lloyd founded a school that would grow into a college.
+He gave her a barren strip of land along a creek, where Lloyd founded a school that would grow into a college.

-Locals had no money for tuition and students weren't asked to pay.
+Locals had no money for tuition, and students weren't asked to pay.
 Instead, they provided labor, building the campus and staffing it.

 Money was always tight.
-In perhaps its most famous fundraising windfall, Alice Lloyd appeared on the show This Is Your Life! in 1955.
+In perhaps its most famous fundraising windfall, Lloyd appeared on the show This Is Your Life in 1955.
 At the end, the host asked viewers to send a few dollars to the college.
 Bags of mail overwhelmed the local post office, delivering around $200,000 in donations.

 But while Lloyd never asked students to pay, she did ask them to go home and serve their neglected communities.
 Lloyd kept framed pictures of students on the wall.
 "If someone chose not to come back, she would turn the picture around backwards, so you couldn't see their face," says Jim Stepp, executive vice president at Alice Lloyd College.